danven72/websocket/README.md

 # websocket
-Websocket Example And Kafka integration: this is a small project tha show how to implement a Web Socket comunication using springboot and a Front end in Angular 7.
+Websocket Example And Kafka integration: this is a small project tha show how to implement a Web Socket comunication using springboot and a frontend application in Angular 7.
 SockJS and Stomp are used.
-There is an html page (index.html) too in backend project too, where it is used JQuery to connect to the backend.
+There is an html page (index.html) in backend project too, where it is used JQuery to connect to the backend.
 URL Used:
   - https://spring.io/guides/gs/messaging-stomp-websocket/